LADY IN THE PEW

 Eventually, Keith made the appointment.
 By that point he wasn’t entirely sure whether he needed a dermatologist or a demonologist, but his insurance didn’t cover the latter.

-The dermatologist’s office was the kind of place that pretended at comfort but landed somewhere closer to interrogation.
-Poster-sized prints of people grinned down from the walls, every face poreless, teeth too white, eyes caught in that staged moment of permanent happiness.
+The dermatologist’s office was a place staged with poster-sized prints of people grinned down from the walls, every face poreless, teeth too white, eyes caught in that staged moment of permanent happiness.
 The air carried a faint tang, like overripe citrus cut with alcohol, the smell of cleansers and something that reminded him of Proactiv.

 Keith sat on the exam table, the paper sheet beneath him crinkling and sticking to the backs of his legs.
 “It itches constantly,” he said.
 “It’s warm.
 Swells sometimes.
 It moves.”